Research-Division/policy-rules-database/README.md

 The following files are located in this folder:

-a) benefit.parameters.RData - eligibility & benefits parameters for each public assistance programs and tax credit included into the PRD
+1. benefit.parameters.RData - eligibility & benefits parameters for each public assistance programs and tax credit included into the PRD

-b) expenses.RData - parameters from the supplementary cost-of-living database that can be used to retrieve information required to implement PRD calculations
+2. expenses.RData - parameters from the supplementary cost-of-living database that can be used to retrieve information required to implement PRD calculations

-c) parameters.defaults.RData - default parameters used elsewhere in the PRD calculations (such as number of school days, number of summer days etc)
+3. parameters.defaults.RData - default parameters used elsewhere in the PRD calculations (such as number of school days, number of summer days etc)

-d) tables.RData - supplemental tables and crosswalks (e.g. SMIs, FPLs, state FIPS to state name mapping etc)
+4. tables.RData - supplemental tables and crosswalks (e.g. SMIs, FPLs, state FIPS to state name mapping etc)

 **2. "prd_parameters_excel" folder**